Meshes

 LevelSetGeometry

-: Geometry made defined by a level set function expressed in the Cartesian Kerr-Schild coordinate system.
+: A geometry defined by a level set function expressed in the Cartesian Kerr-Schild coordinate system.

 Materials